owulveryck/blog/content/post/cctv-inception-tensorflow.md

 The workflow is:

-- read the exported model from the disk and creating a new graph
+- read the exported model from the disk and create a new graph
-- read the label files and setting the labels in an array of string
+- read the label files and set the labels in an array of string
-- grab jpeg pictures from the webcam in jpeg (via v4l) in a for loop
+- grab jpeg pictures from the webcam in jpeg (via v4l) in an endless for loop
 - Normalize the picture (see below) and create a tensor from the jpeg file.
 - Apply the inception model onto the Tensor and getting the `final_result`
 - Extract the most important value from the output vector (the better probability) and display the corresponding label.